 Introducing Milford Sound

-One of NZ’s biggest tourist attractions, Milford Sound receives about half a million visitors each year, most of them crammed into the peak months (January and February).
-Some 14,000 arrive by foot, via the Milford Track which ends at the sound, many more drive from Te Anau, but most arrive via the multitude of buses that pull into the cruise wharf.
-At peak times, the cruise terminal resembles a busy international air terminal.
-Nevertheless, when you get out on the water, all of this humanity seems tiny in the face of nature’s vastness.
+Milford Sound receives about half a million visitors each year, many of them crammed into the peak months (January and February).
+Some 14,000 arrive by foot, via the Milford Track which ends at the sound.
+Many more drive from Te Anau, but most arrive via the multitude of bus tours.
+But don’t worry.
+Out on the water all this humanity seems tiny compared to nature’s vastness.